Before I jump into this article, I just wanted to highlight that this is a personal view on the bet365 brand and solely my opinions and experiences

 The tennis accumulator bonus is very similar to the football one above.
 Admittedly, I don’t use this as often, but it still offers good value if tennis is your sports of choice.

 The bonuses for this work from pre-match accumulators of 2 or more selections and include Win Match, First Set Winner and Set Betting markets for singles and doubles matches.
 This is covered in all games from within Grand Slam events, ATP, WTA or challenge Tour matches.
-The bonuses are listed below:

 Below is bet365’s full terms regarding this promotion: